 |---|---|

-| Service | Service name |
+| service | Service name |

 | SRN | Unique resource ID in Samsung Cloud Platform |

-| Resource Name | Resource name |
+| Resource name | Resource name |

 | Resource ID | Unique resource ID in the service |

-| Creator | User who created the service |
+| constructor | User who created the service |

-| Modifier | User who modified the service information |
+| editor | User who edited the service information |

-| Modification Date | Date and time when the service information was modified |
+| Modification date | Date and time the service information was modified |

 | PrivateLink Endpoint ID | PrivateLink Endpoint ID |